 It can take time to set up bank accounts so anything you can research or organise ahead of the move will be helpful in enabling you to access your money once you get there.
 It also pays to seek advice about local tax issues, as well as the implications for your UK tax status of your moving and earning abroad.

 The host country may require incomers to have certain vaccinations and health clearances – check what is needed and leave plenty of time to organise these.
-Don’t forget to keep records to prove that you have complied with the regulations.
+Don’t forget to keep records to prove that you have complied with the necessary regulations.

 Moving your family